 Cocaine intoxication is caused by an extreme amount of cocaine being ingested.
 Cocaine is a stimulant drug that is illegal and it affects the central nervous system.
 It causes a sense of strong joy when the brain releases more than normal amounts of biochemicals.
 The effects of cocaine on other parts of your body may be very serious and can even cause death.
-Cocaine intoxication can be caused when someone takes too much cocaine or a form of cocaine that is too concentrated.
-Cocaine intoxication can happen if someone is taking cocaine on very hot days which can lead to more side effects and harm because of the dehydration of the body.
+Intoxication from cocaine use can be caused when someone takes too much cocaine or a form of cocaine that is too concentrated.
+Intoxication can happen if someone is taking cocaine on very hot days which can lead to more side effects and harm because of the dehydration of the body.
 Another cause can be taking cocaine when mixed with other drugs.

 The person with rapid heartbeat and high blood pressure most times will respond to treatment.
 Also, seizures can be treated with the same drugs.
 Cocaine intoxication will occur when the cocaine, which is a stimulant, is introduced to your body in various methods.
 The signs of cocaine intoxication will include increased heart rate, increased talkativeness, seizures, confusion, and other psychological and physical effects.

-For more information about cocaine intoxication, contact one of our addiction treatment professionals today.
+For more information about cocaine addiction or intoxication, contact one of our addiction treatment professionals today.